mwburgoyne/pyResToolbox/docs/oil.rst

     oil_rs_bub(api, degf, pb, sg_g =0, sg_sp =0, pbmethod ='VALMC', rsmethod='VELAR') -> float

 Returns solution GOR (scf/stb) at bubble point pressure.
 Uses the inverse of the Bubble point pressure correlations, with the same method families.
 Note: At low pressures, the VALMC method will fail (generally when rsb < 10 scf/stb).
-The VALMC method will revert to the VELAR method in these cases
+The VALMC method will revert to the VELAR method in these cases.
 At least one of sg_g and sg_sp must be supplied.
 This function will make simple assumption to estimate missing gas sg if only one is provided.

 .. list-table:: Inputs
    :widths: 10 15 40